gliluaume/scenarizer/Readme.md

 - body: request payload.
 If a string is passed passed as is, if object is passed it will be stringified before sending

 ##### Expectations
+- settings: object giving options on matching results.
+  * `matchBody`: execute an [assertObjectMatch](https://deno.land/std@0.182.0/testing/asserts.ts?s=assertObjectMatch) on body to check actual is a subset of expected if true, execute strict deep comparison otherwise.
+Default value is `false`
 - status: checks the http status code
 - body: check strict equality.
 JS Object is compared if `Content-Type` header has `application/json`, string comparison otherwise
 - headers: takes an object and checks if each expected header name contains described values.
 This implies: